 - Set a large frying pan over medium high heat and add 2 tablespoons butter.

-- Dredge turkey cutlets in flour mixture, then dip in egg mixture, and finally coat each cutlet with the crumbs mixture.
+- Dredge the turkey cutlets in the flour mixture, then dip them in the egg mixture, and finally coat each cutlet with the crumbs mixture.

 - Once the butter is melted, add 2 of the turkey cutlets to the skillet and cook for 4 to 5 minutes per each side, or until internal temperature of the cutlets registers between 162˚F and 165˚F. Do not forcefully try to flip the cutlets; if there’s resistance, it means that it’s not done cooking.
 Give it a minute before trying again.
 The cooking time will depend on the thickness of the cutlets.

 - Repeat with the remaining turkey cutlets, adding 2 more tablespoons butter to the skillet.

 - When done, remove cutlets from the skillet and set aside on a plate.

 - Wipe down the skillet, return it to the heat, and melt 1 tablespoon of butter.